metarex-media/www-metarex-media/content/rexy-area/artwork/index.md

 ### Rexy Style Guide

-For the detailed version of the MetaRex's logo and colour palette, see our [Style Guide] page.
+For the detailed version of the MetaRex's logo and colour palette, see our [Style Guide][SG] page.

 ### Rexy Artwork